zidankhan86/documentation/README.md

-# Package Quick User documentation
+#  Quick Use package documentation for laravel

 I am working with a Laravel package that can be quickly installed and used in your project